aelfric/ncfl-livedocs/pf.md

 ### Before Rounds

 - Move quickly to rounds – strive to be sitting down in round 10 minutes before round start time!
 - If not scheduled - please wait in the judges’ lounge until “released.”
-ONLY THE ASSIGNED JUDGE MAY JUDGE THE DEBATE.
+ONLY THE ASSIGNED JUDGES MAY JUDGE THE DEBATE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 YOU MAY NOT FIND A SUBSTITUTE JUDGE.
 - If you are not scheduled and not used as replacement, do NOT observe other rounds

 ### During Rounds